DouglasKosvoski/Router-Protocol-Simulation/README.md

 Clone the repository

-    git clone git@github.com:DouglasKosvoski/Router-Protocol-Simulation.git
+    $ git clone git@github.com:DouglasKosvoski/Router-Protocol-Simulation.git

 Once the repository is downloaded, enter its main folder.

-    cd Router-Protocol-Simulation/
+    $ cd Router-Protocol-Simulation/

+## Compiling the program

+Within the root folder of the project there is a file named `makefile`.
+To run it simply:

+    $ makefile

 ## Running the program

-Within the root folder of the project there is a bash executable called `router`.
-To run it simply
+To run the program, on the root folder of the program there will be an executable called `router`, run it normally as any other executable with:

-    # to run it, simply
-    $ ./router <router_id>

-    # or if it does not work, modify its mode with
-    $ chmod +x router

-Keep in mind that the program require an id to be passed on the argument line.

-    # for example
-    $ ./router 3
+    $ ./router <id>

 <hr>
 ### Explanation about the menu and message system